 The Rule identifier shall be unique for a PCC rule within a PDU Session.
 A dynamically provided PCC rule that has the same Rule identifier value as a predefined PCC rule shall replace the predefined rule within the same PDU Session.

-The Precedence defines in what order the activated PCC rules within the same PDU Session shall be applied at the UPF for service data flow detection.
+The Precedence in the Service data flow detection and the PDU Set detection defines in what order the activated PCC rules within the same PDU Session shall be applied at the UPF for service data flow detection and PDU Set detection.
 When a dynamic PCC rule and a predefined PCC rule have the same precedence, the dynamic PCC rule takes precedence.